 This is that something.

-The half-up topknot keeps the face completely clear while letting the rest of the coat flow soft and full.
-See that little red elastic pulling the crown hair up?
-That single move is doing so much work.
+With the half-up topknot, the face is left completely clear and the rest of the coat is able to flow softly full.
+The little red elastic is pulling up on the crown hair.

-The coat here is a golden-brown and white parti-color, trimmed close on the body but left fluffy on the chest and legs.
-The groomer kept the ear hair long and feathered — no harsh lines.
+The coat here is a gorgeous golden-brown and white parti-color, trimmed close on the body, but left fluffy on the chest and legs.
+The groomer left her ears fluffier too, so no harsh lines there.

-The trick: ask your groomer for a “puppy trim” on the body (1-inch length) with a full topknot left intact.
-This cut grows out gracefully, so you’re not back at the salon every three weeks.
+The trick: Ask your groomer to give her a “puppy trim” on her body (1 inch in length) and to leave her topknot long.
+This cut will grow out very nicely so you won’t be back at the salon every 3 weeks.

-Brush the topknot section daily with a fine-tooth metal comb to prevent the elastic from matting the hair underneath.
-Swap the elastic every two days.
+Brush the topknot daily with a fine-tooth metal comb to prevent the elastic from matting the hair underneath.
+I swap the elastic every two days.

 📸 Photo credit: Instagram @flushie_coco2828